johnnyta/pixelArtMaker/README.md

 Download ZIP or clone the repository.
 Open index.html in your browser.

-### Note:
-Thank you, Udacity Team!
-I never thought I would ever understand code.
-This has been really challenging but I've learned so much.
-Thank you Kelly, Carroll, Julia, and James!

 # Pixel Art Maker Project

 ## Table of Contents